orangedaisy/bshowco/_posts/2021-07-02-redesigning-legacy-ui.md

 content to fit into a new set of tabs that could be used across *Projects, Quotes,* and *Orders.*

-{% include figure.html
+{% include "figure"
-src='/assets/images/redesigning_legacy_ui/details_new_tabs.png' alt=''
+src:'/assets/images/redesigning_legacy_ui/details_new_tabs.png' alt:''
-caption='Determining how to harmonize multiple different content architectures'
+caption:'Determining how to harmonize multiple different content architectures'
 %}

 I now had a solid understanding of the relationship between our major content